Who needs Messi? Fabian Ruiz & Spain underline outstanding potential with Under-21 Euros triumph | Goal.com

 It was a desperately harsh way for both Nubel – the hero in the come-from-behind semi-final win over Romania – and his previously undefeated side to conclude their campaign.

-It evoked memories of the senior side's World Cup final loss to Brazil in 2002 – but, just as on that occasion, the side with the greater quality had ultimately prevailed.
+It evoked memories of the senior side's World Cup final loss to Brazil in 2002 – but, just as on that occasion 25 years ago to do the day, the side with the greater quality had ultimately prevailed.

-Spain may not Messi but they once again have an outstanding crop of young players, chief among the Fabian Ruiz.
+Spain may not have a Messi but they once again have an outstanding crop of young players, chief among them the excellent Fabian Ruiz, a player who personifies their incredible potential.